Credit utilization measures how much of a borrower's revolving credit limit is currently being used.

 Utilization matters because it is one of the clearest signals that a borrower may be leaning heavily on existing revolving debt.
 A card that is close to full can look more stressed than a card with plenty of room left, even if payments are technically current.

 It also matters because utilization is highly responsive.
 Unlike the age of an account, utilization can change quickly as balances rise or fall.
 That makes it one of the most visible short-term score drivers for many card users.
+It also has an account-level companion measure called Line Utilization, which looks at one revolving line at a time.

 Borrowers encounter utilization when monitoring a Credit Score, reviewing card balances, or deciding whether to pay down a Credit Card before applying for new borrowing.
 The concept sits at the intersection of Credit Limit, Available Credit, and Revolving Credit.